kylechadha/portfolio-go/content/post/learning_as_a_new_coder.md

 +++
 Categories = ["thoughts"]
-Description = "How do you get better as a new coder?" date = "2016-03-07T06:41:31-05:00" title = "Thoughts on Learning as a New Coder"
+Description = "How do you get better as a new coder?
+Here are 5 ways that helped me accelerate my growth as a new coder." date = "2016-03-07T06:41:31-05:00" title = "Learning to Learn as a New Coder"

 +++